 Fortunately Dad made enough money to keep us all safe and probably never imagined there would be a time when we had nothing so I lacked the necessary survival armour for better or worse, I mean I was independent from when I left home and I did not think to seek a comfortable husband at the time not saying it’s right or wrong I am not brilliant on life partner choices nor were my sisters 👯 actually totally hopeless.

 My younger sister looked sort of Egyptian if you look at old tomb paintings, she was boy crazy and my older sister like Elizabeth Taylor, everybody said that.
 Someone said once I looked like Judy Garland but truly I cannot see that, the other was Patti Smith I think that is closer.

-It’s plain Local with numerous terrified by an unjust system.
+It’s plain here with numerous terrified by an unjust system.
 I have studied, managed another couple of business and Holy Kitsch!
 I aim to do a doctorate though that is already proving to be full of obstacles as usual why am I surprised?
-Maybe I will live in another nation where I can realise more than here, sounds difficult others have done it.
+Maybe I will live in another nation sounds difficult others have done it.

 A bully culture has been encouraged in Australia partly through the media, it is embedded.
 Talking only about sports and curing illnesses causes people to forget about freedom, life choices and a full life where a system might possibly be run with justice, breadth and culture beyond populism and Colonialism and mediocrity.